DaniloShan/gulp-mock/README.md

 const apiPath = 'api';

 mock.config({
-    sourcePath: sourcePath, // Mock template should put here. e.g: source/path/to/foo.json
+    sourcePath: sourcePath, // Mock template should be here. e.g: source/path/to/foo.json
-    apiPath: apiPath, // Mocked files would be this path. e.g: api/path/to/foo.json
+    apiPath: apiPath, // Mocked files would be putted in this path. e.g: api/path/to/foo.json
     dirName: __dirname
 });